GetTerminus/terminus-ui/terminus-ui/table/src/design-decisions.md

 Row selection (single or multiple) is not implemented.
 UX needs a better use-case for this need before we take the time to build it in.

+This can be added by the consumer fairly easily.